ibutsu/ibutsu-server/docs/source/developer-guide/getting-started.rst

 Run PGSQL and Redis
 ---------------------

 Next you'll need to set up a PostgreSQL server.
-The easiest is to just run a MongoDB server in a
+It is easiest to just run the server in a
 container:

 .. note::